MicrosoftDocs/sql-docs/docs/relational-databases/replication/tutorial-replicating-data-between-continuously-connected-servers.md

     ![Restart Log Reader Agent](media/tutorial-replicating-data-between-continuously-connected-servers/startjobatstep.png)

 9. Validate that your publication is now synchronizing by opening the **Replication Monitor** again.
 If it's not already open, it can be found by right-clicking **Replication** in **Object Explorer**.
 10. Select the **AdvWorksProductTrans** publication, select the **Agents** tab, and double-select the **Log Reader Agent** to open the agent history.
-You should now see that the **Log Reader Agent** is running and either replicating commands, or that it has "No Replicated Transacations".
+You should now see that the **Log Reader Agent** is running and either replicating commands, or that it has "No Replicated Transactions".

     ![Log Reader Running](media/tutorial-replicating-data-between-continuously-connected-servers/logreaderrunning.png)

 ### Troubleshoot errors with Distribution Agent
-The **Distribution Agent** takes data it finds in the **Distrbution** database and then applies it to the Subscriber.
+The **Distribution Agent** takes data it finds in the **Distribution** database and then applies it to the Subscriber.

 1. Connect to the Publisher in [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], expand the server node, right-click the **Replication** folder, and then select **Launch Replication Monitor**.
 2. In **Replication Monitor**, select the **AdvWorksProductTrans** publication, and select the **All Subscriptions** tab.
 Right-click the Subscription and **View Details**.